JoshWelsh/ardupilot_wiki/common/source/docs/common-hitec-uavcan-servos.rst

 For ``CAN_D1_UC_SRV_BM`` you will need to know how to compute the bitmask for the servo you are using; This is an ArduPilot bitmask, not one for the servo itself.
 It is telling ArduPilot to copy any PWM-OUT for the corresponding servos to the UAVCAN bus in the appropriate format.
 Fortunately, Mission Planner makes this very easy with a pop-up once you click that value.
 Since we’re wanting to make SERVO2 be UAVCAN, we’ll select that servo in this pop-up, close it, and press [Write Params]

-Next we’ll verify SERVO2_FUNCTION is configured to be our Elevator servo by setting it to 19 if it isn’t already, and pressing [Write Params]
+Next verify ``SERVO2_FUNCTION`` is configured to be our Elevator servo by setting it to ``19`` if it isn’t already, and pressing [Write Params]
-Optionally, we may want to run the servo at a rate higher than 50Hz.
-Depending on which servo you have, you can configure CAN_D1_UC_SRV_RT to be a number greater than 50Hz.
+Optionally, we may want to command the servo at a rate higher than 50Hz.
+Depending on which servo you have, you can configure ``CAN_D1_UC_SRV_RT`` to be a number greater than 50Hz.
+Note that setting this value to a number higher than your system's looptime will have no impact.

-Depending on the rest of your configuration, you may be able to configure the plane for FBWA or some other attitude-stabilizing mode, move the autopilot around and watch the servo actuate.
+You can now proceed with the rest of your configuration and assuming power and configurations are all correct, be able to move the servo via RC Input or ground stabilization check (move the plane around in FBWA, for instance)

 Log Analysis
 ============
-Since we configured the servo to stream data at 50Hz, ArduPilot will be able to see this data and will log it at the stream rate you’ve configured.
+Since you've configured the servo to stream data at 50Hz, ArduPilot will be able to see this data and will log it at the stream rate you’ve configured.
 To view this data, open your favorite dataflash viewer, open the log, and browse to CSRV:

    .. image:: ../../../images/hitec-uavcan-servos-csrv.jpg